-- 1. Be a Kansas resident who has not received a bachelor's degree. - 2.
-Be a full-time student attending a fully accredited independent Kansas College. - 3.
-Renewal requires a cumulative grade point average (CGPA) of 2.0 and continued financial need.
+- 1. Be a Kansas resident who has not received a bachelor's degree. - Be a full-time student attending a fully accredited independent Kansas College. - 3.
+Renewal requires a cumulative grade point average (CGPA) of 2.0 and continued financial need. - 4.
+Expected Family Contribution (EFC) number is equal to or less than the published EFC range to be eligible for the grant at Sterling College.